$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Introduction

 Examining the compatibility of lattice results with HQET predictions, \cite{Papucci:2021pmj} identified significant discrepancies in the fitting process.
 This prompted us to go beyond the constraints the first-order approximation, incorporating terms up to $\mathcal{O}(1/m_c^2)$.
 At the same time, we independently cross-validated outcomes for the NP form factors, utilizing the framework established in \cite{Boer:2018vpx} as form factor basis for our analysis.
 One of the main achievements of this work is to show that the newly computed $1/m_c^2$ order is needed to reconcile LQCD results with HQET computations.

 The work is organized in the following way.
-In \cref{notation}, we first revisit the notation employed for the hadronic form factors and the helicity amplitudes and then provide a brief overview of the Heavy Quark Effective Theory (HQET).
+In \cref{notation}, we first revisit the notation employed for the hadronic form factors and the on-shell amplitudes and then provide a brief overview of the HQET.
 This section helps setting the stage for the systematic computation of hadronic matrix elements contributing to baryonic decay processes.

 In \cref{sec:firstorder} we reexamine and confirm the first-order determination of the vector and axial form factors presented in \cite{Boer:2018vpx}.
 Furthermore we include the chromomagnetic corrections and present the results for the tensor and pseudo tensor form factors.
 Moving on to \cref{secondorder}, our attention shifts to the novel determination of the $\mathcal{O}(1/m_c^2)$ contributions for the full set of form factors.
 The analysis takes advantage of the Residual Chiral (RC) framework as well as the Vanishing Chromomagnetic (VC) limit \cite{Bernlochner:2022ywh}.